-- (1) A police officer who finds a person committing a prescribed offence involving a vehicle may - (a) clamp the vehicle; or - (b) confiscate the vehicle and its keys and have it moved to a holding yard and held in accordance with this Division. - (2) Where a police officer finds a person committing a prescribed offence involving a vehicle and does not clamp or confiscate the vehicle and its keys at the time ("time of offence"), the vehicle may be clamped or confiscated and its keys confiscated by a police officer at any time during the 90-day period immediately following the time of offence.
+- (1) A police officer who finds a person committing a prescribed offence involving a vehicle may - (a) clamp the vehicle; or - (b) confiscate the vehicle and its keys and have it moved to a holding yard and held in accordance with this Division. - (2) Where a police officer finds a person committing a prescribed offence involving a vehicle and does not clamp or confiscate the vehicle and its keys at the time ("time of offence"), the vehicle may be clamped or confiscated and its keys confiscated by a police officer at any time during

-- (3) For the purpose of clamping or confiscating a vehicle, a police officer may - (a) direct the person in control of the vehicle to stop the vehicle and keep it stationary for as long as the officer reasonably requires; and - (b) direct the person in control of the vehicle, or in possession of the keys or any other thing necessary to enable the vehicle to be moved, to give the keys or other thing to the police officer; and - (c) enter the vehicle, with the use of reasonable force if necessary; and - (d) give any other direction or take any other action reasonably necessary for clamping or confiscating the vehicle and its keys. - (3A) Without limiting subsection (3)(d) in its application to clamping, a police officer may, under that subsection, direct the person in control of the vehicle to ensure that the vehicle is available at a specified time and place so that it can be clamped at that time and place as provided by subsection (2). - (4) A police officer is to move a confiscated vehicle, or arrange for it to be moved, to a holding yard in any way that the police officer considers appropriate. - (5) A person who contravenes or fails to comply with a direction given under subsection (3) is guilty of an offence and is liable on summary conviction to a fine not exceeding 40 penalty units.
+Act No. 44 of 1935 s.
+37N Part IVA - Offences Involving Vehicles the 90-day period immediately following the time of offence.
+(3) For the purpose of clamping or confiscating a vehicle, a police officer may - (a) direct the person in control of the vehicle to stop the vehicle and keep it stationary for as long as the officer reasonably requires; and (b) direct the person in control of the vehicle, or in possession of the keys or any other thing necessary to enable the vehicle to be moved, to give the keys or other thing to the police officer; and (c) enter the vehicle, with the use of reasonable force if necessary; and give any other direction or take any other (d) action reasonably necessary for clamping or confiscating the vehicle and its keys.

+- subsection (3)(d)(3A) Without limiting in its application to clamping, a police officer may, under that subsection, direct the person in control of the vehicle to ensure that the vehicle is available at a specified time and place so that it can be clamped at that time and place as provided by subsection (2). - (4) A police officer is to move a confiscated vehicle, or arrange for it to be moved, to a holding yard in any way that the police officer considers appropriate.

-- (6) A police officer may, without warrant and using such reasonable force, means and assistance as is necessary, enter any place where the police officer reasonably suspects that a vehicle used in the commission of a prescribed offence may be located and - - (a) clamp the vehicle; or - (b) confiscate the vehicle and its keys and have it moved to a holding yard and held in accordance with this Division. - (7) A police officer may only exercise the authority conferred by subsection (6) within 90 days after the commission of the prescribed offence. - (8) The owner, registered operator or person having charge of a vehicle that has been found by a police officer to have been used in the commission of a prescribed offence must, on the demand of any police officer, take that vehicle and its keys to a place specified by the police officer. - (9) Where a vehicle has been taken to a place specified by a police officer, it is to be held in accordance with this Division. - (10) Where a vehicle has been taken to a place specified by a police officer that is not a holding yard, it may be taken to a holding yard and held in accordance with this Division.
+- (5) A person who contravenes or fails to comply with a direction given under subsection (3) is guilty of an offence and is liable on summary conviction to a fine not exceeding 40 penalty units. - (6) A police officer may, without warrant and using such reasonable force, means and assistance as is necessary, enter any place where the police officer reasonably suspects that a vehicle used in the commission of a prescribed offence may be located and - - (a) clamp the vehicle; or - (b) confiscate the vehicle and its keys and have it moved to a holding yard and held in accordance with this Division. - (7) A police officer may only exercise the authority conferred by subsection (6) within 90 days after the commission of the prescribed offence. - (8) The owner, registered operator or person having charge of a vehicle that has been found by a police officer to have been used in the commission of a prescribed offence must, on the demand of any police officer, take that vehicle and its keys to a place specified by the police officer. - (9) Where a vehicle has been taken to a place specified by a police officer, it is to be held in accordance with this Division. - (10) Where a vehicle has been taken to a place specified by a police officer that is not a holding s.
+37N yard, it may be taken to a holding yard and held in accordance with this Division. s.
+37N Part IVA - Offences Involving Vehicles Act No. 44 of 1935